-2009 MTSF -10 Strategic 12 Priorities 12 National Outcomes National Development Plan Draft Provincial Strategic Objectives Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives security for all. settlement and the national space economy development in rural areas the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment. and sustainable se OC 8: Sustainable human settlements and improved quality of household life Integrated and inclusive rural economy Transforming human settlement and the national space economy SO-6:Developing integrated and sustainable human settlements SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment.
-1.1 Sustainable provision & maintenance of basic infrastructure 1.2 Provide for the needs of informal settlements through improved services. state including an improvement of public an OC 9: A responsive, accountable, effective and efficient local government system.
-Building a capable and developmental state Fighting corruption Transforming society and uniting the country SO 10: Integrating service delivery for maximum impact SO 3: To provide an effective and efficient financial and strategic support services to the Cape Winelands District Municipality.
+2009 MTSF -10 Strategic Priorities 12 National Outcomes National Development Plan Provincial Strategic Plan 2014 - 2019 Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives linked to land and agrarian reform and food security communities with food security for all.
+Transforming human settlement and the national space economy tackle social ills PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment. programmes & policy Build cohesive, caring and sustainable communities OC 8: Sustainable human settlements and improved quality of household life Integrated and inclusive rural economy Transforming human settlement and the national space economy PSG 4: Enable a resilient, quality and inclusive living environment PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment.
+1.1 Sustainable provision & maintenance of basic infrastructure 1.2 Provide for the needs of informal settlements through improved services.
+Building a developmental state including improvement of public services and strengthening democratic institutions OC 9: A responsive, accountable, effective and efficient local government system.
+Building a capable and developmental state Fighting corruption Transforming society and uniting the country PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment SO 3: To provide an effective and efficient financial and strategic support services to the Cape Winelands District Municipality.
 2.2 Ensure Financial Viability 2.3 To maintain and strengthen relations with international- & inter- governmental partners as well as the local community through the creation of participative structures.
-I - OC 10: Environmental assets and natural Use resources sustainably (transition to SO 7: Mainstreaming Sustainability and SO 1: To create an environment and forge 1.1 Sustainable provision & maintenance of
+Sustainable Resource OC 10: Environmental Use resources PSG 4: Enable a SO 1: To create an 1.1 Sustainable provision